SAMM — SecuryTik Active Mikrotik

 System → Settings for tighter timing.

-What happens to my data if a paid licence lapses?
+What happens to my data if a paid license lapses?

 Nothing is ever deleted.
-A lapsed licence steps down through warning, grace, a
+A lapsed license steps down through warning, grace, a

 soft lockdown (RADIUS keeps authenticating for about a week) and finally a hard